A guide for small business owners to affordable and easy 401(k) plans. A Ubiquity Retirement + Savings™ 401(k) enables you to:

-If a business only employs the owner, or only has employees who would not be eligible to participate in a plan, then our Single(k)® plan would your best option.
+If a business only employs the owner or only has employees who would not be eligible to participate in a plan, then our Single(k)® plan would be your best option.

 With the right 401(k) solution, both the business and its employees enjoy substantial business benefits, including: